 The Copenhagen Daycare Project

 The ability to deal with difficult feelings like anger and sadness, and how we express those feelings in social relationships is essential for mental health throughout life.
 Children start developing these abilities in the earliest years of life and they rely on the help they get from their adult caregivers, including parents and professional caregivers, to make sense of and respond to their feelings.
 With their caregivers’ support and guidance children also develop their understanding of the world and the objects within it as well as learn about themselves, language, social and motor skills.
-In Denmark, almost all 0-3-year-old children attend daycare centers, which is why daycare providers in Denmark play an extra important role in supporting children in coping with their feelings, learning about the world, and building positive relationships with their peers.
+In Denmark, almost all 0-3-year-old children attend daycare centres, which is why daycare providers in Denmark play an extra important role in supporting children in coping with their feelings, learning about the world, and building positive relationships with their peers.

-1. We test whether a Dutch training program (Caregiver Interactive Profile, CIP) is effective in promoting the quality of daycare providers’ interactions with the children in their care.
+1. We seek to investigate whether a Dutch training program (Caregiver Interactive Profile, CIP) is effective in promoting the quality of daycare providers’ interactions with the children in their care.
 The CIP training focuses on six specific interactive skills that we know are important for children’s development.
 We also test whether the training program has a positive impact on children's social, emotional and language development.
 The project will include 200 daycare providers and 500 children.

-In The Copenhagen Daycare Project we evaluate the effect of the Caregiver Interaction Profile (CIP) training program.
+In The Copenhagen Daycare Project, we evaluate the effect of the Caregiver Interaction Profile (CIP) training program.

 The CIP training program has been developed by the Dutch researcher Katrien Helmerhorst and colleagues and focuses on six interactive skills that are important for supporting children’s development.
 The six interactive skills are: sensitive responsiveness, respect for autonomy, structuring and limit setting, verbal communication, developmental stimulation and fostering positive peer interactions.